 - Cupping, Roasting, and Grinding Overview: Not specific to Hawaii, but these parts round out the book nicely.

-- Resources: All the coffee farms that offer tours are listed with contact information, including Kona Earth which is run by INeedCoffee contributor Gary Strawn. if you are interested in taking a tour of a coffee farm, this section lists a few options.
+- Resources: This section lists all the coffee farms that offer tours and provides contact information, including Kona Earth, which is run by INeedCoffee contributor Gary Strawn.
+If you are interested in taking a tour of a coffee farm, this section offers a few options.

 - Farming: Growing, Harvesting, and Processing are covered in detail.
 The Wet, Dry, and newer Mechanical Demulching methods are explained.
 Mechanical demulching is the newest method and uses far less water than the traditional wet process.

-- Hawaiian Coffee Professional Profiles: Throughout the book, several important people associated with Hawaiian coffee are profiled.
+- Hawaiian Coffee Professional Profiles: Several important people associated with Hawaiian coffee are profiled throughout the book.
 There is a nice write-up of INeedCoffee contributor Andrew Hetzel (page 65).

-- Recipes: Several pages are devoted to award-winning recipes that use Kona coffee.
-Recipes include main courses, desserts, and drinks.
+- Recipes: Several pages are devoted to award-winning recipes using Kona coffee.
+These include main courses, desserts, and drinks.
 There is even one that uses the porter brewed by Kona Brewing Company, which I was fortunate to visit during my 2004 trip to Oahu.

 - Certification: This portion of the book goes through Fair Trade, shade-grown, Direct Trade, and how those programs are being used in Hawaii.

 This book was beautifully edited and has lots of great photos.
 The only thing I missed on the first read was some information explaining the taste differences between the various growing regions across the islands.
-When I went back I noticed the varietal name was listed under the island profile and a varietal tasting chart listed at the end of the chapter.
-A single chart connecting the two might have been more clear.
+When I went back, I noticed the varietal name was listed under the island profile, and a varietal tasting chart was listed at the end of the chapter.
+A single chart connecting the two might have been clearer.

-Overall The Hawaii Coffee Book by Shawn Steiman was a good book that was able to cover a lot of distinct coffee-related topics in an easy-to-read, colorful manner.
-Once I get some Kona coffee, I’ll have a few recipes to test out.
+Overall, Shawn Steiman’s The Hawaii Coffee Book was a good book that covered many distinct coffee-related topics in an easy-to-read, colorful manner.
+Once I get some Kona coffee, I’ll have a few recipes to test.

 UPDATE (8/1/2008): The author, Shawn Steiman, contacted me regarding listing cupping notes for each island.
 He explained that the cup profile will vary for reasons like the roast profile, inherent differences between farms (not just islands), and how it was brewed.
-There are really too many variables at play to attach tasting notes on an island or region basis.
-In fact, the descriptions of the varieties should be read with these differences in mind.
-Also, since taste is a personal experience, he adds “unless a descriptor is very pronounced and obvious, I don’t like to tell people what they may find.”
+Too many variables are at play to attach tasting notes on an island or region basis.
+The descriptions of the varieties should be read with these differences in mind.
+Also, since taste is a personal experience, he adds, “unless a descriptor is very pronounced and obvious, I don’t like to tell people what they may find.”

 Resources